 What do all these things have in common?
 They are driven by tiny habits.

-There are some foundational habits every family needs that can really transform the culture of your home so you can connect more meaningfully with your kids and train them in the ways of the Lord.
+Whether it is learning to become a family that serves or having family devotional times at night, these foundational habits can transform the culture of your home so you can connect more meaningfully with your kids and train them in the ways of the Lord.

 If you’re looking for one comprehensive resource to help you address: family relationships, Godly parenting, training your children to be obedient and respectful and many more, Pathfinder Parenting is for you!

 This parenting curriculum is delivered in tiny, bite-sized pieces.
 It helps you develop routines & habits as a family that allowing you to become the intentional parent you’ve always wanted to be.
 And because busy parents don’t need another “to do” on your plate, we keep things short and focused with easy to implement homework, so they don’t distract from the rest of your life—they make it richer.

 Learn more about Pathfinder Parenting

 More parenting resources can be found in our online store.